evgenyneu/evgenii.com/app/blog/_posts/2014-03-29-how-to-create-engaging-content-me-vs-us.md

 ---
 layout: blog_post
-title: "Create engaging content by focusing on 'me'"
+title: "Create engaging content by focusing on people"
 meta_description: "Short summary of Marketing Optimization podcast with tips on how to create engaging content by focusing on 'me'."
 tags: online-marketing
 ---